 Length of Efficacy | 24 to 48 hours |

-The best choice for flea treatment in kittens goes to the Capstar nitepyram Cat Flea Treatment.
+The best choice for flea treatment in kittens is the Capstar Flea Oral Treatment for Cats.
 This small pill can be used in kittens 4 weeks and older.
 Kittens any younger cannot be given flea treatment outside of bathing and flea combing.

 Capstar is available over the counter and is a bit pricey for the short-term effects.
 This option does not kill eggs or larvae, only adult fleas.